thumblemonks/riot/hacking.md

 * Add helpers (as many as you like)
 * Add assertions

-The context in question will not run before all middleware have been applied to the context; this is different behavior that of Rack middleware.
+The context in question will not run before all middleware have been applied to the context; this is different behavior than that of Rack middleware.
 Context middleware is only about preparing a context, not about executing it.
 Thus, where in your method you actually pass the call off to the next middleware in the chain has impact on how the context is set up.
 Basically, whatever you do before calling `middleware.call(context)` is done before any other middleware gets setup and before the innards of the context itself are applied.
 Whatever you do after that call is done after all that, but still before the actual setups, hookups, assertions, and teardowns are run.

 In effect, the only[^please] way you could futz with the execution of the context would be to not call `middleware.call(context)`.